ClintonYounge/Morse-Code-Activity/README.md

 ### Key Features <a name="key-features"></a>

 - Method to decode a Morse character.
+- Method to decode a Morse word.
-- Method to decode a Morse word
+- Method to decode a Morse sentence.

 ## 💻 Getting Started <a name="getting-started"></a>